maherbo/HTML-Template-Caching/README.md

 # HTML-Template-Caching
+**UPDATE**:

+This branch updates the original version by replacing the template loading via an IFRAME call with an AJAX call instead.
+The advantage being that it is much, much faster, as there are no DOM builds with each IFRAME loading (which could be detrimental when you have IFRAMEs within IFRAMEs).

+The IFRAME is still the «template» element, but it has no 'src' attribute.
+The source file is stored in the 'data-src' attribute instead.
+The - now empty - IFRAME is only necessary to fire up the 'onload' event.
+Then, the template content is requested with an Ajax call, it is copied within a `<template>` element such that the document fragment is constructed, and the IFRAME template is replaced by the document fragment as before.

+***
+**ORIGINAL README**:

 A demo on how to use IFRAMEs to cache automatically HTML templates, while fetching only dynamic data from the server.

 This demo uses a very simple javascript function - setTemplate() - such that a server will only serve HTML templates or dynamic data, with separate requests.